alxndrdiaz/view_blt/README.md

 Problem definition: The script works if run from the Docker image within a Bash script but doesn't work in Nextflow using the same Docker image.

-## 1. Run using only Docker from a Bash script
+## 1. Run using Docker from a Bash script

 Run the script using any of these commands: